 Every registered student, whether part-time or full-time, matriculated or non-matriculated, is issued an identification card, which entitles him/her to certain privileges in the use of facilities and services of the University.
 The student to whom the ID card is issued is entirely responsible for its use or misuse.
-Students must carry their cards with them at all times.
+Students must carry their cards with them at all times and display them on their person at all times when on campus.
 Students must not lend their ID cards to any other persons.

-Students may be asked by University Police officers or other University personnel, including student managers, resident advisors, desk assistants and night guards, to show their ID cards.
-When such requests are made by authorized personnel, students are expected to cooperate by producing their ID cards.
+Students may be asked by University Police officers or other University personnel acting within their authority, including student managers, resident advisors, desk assistants and security personnel, to show their ID cards.
+When such requests are made by authorized personnel, students are required by policy to comply by producing their ID cards.
 This helps assure that only persons with legitimate interests use campus facilities.
-The ID card is necessary on campus to use various services such as the student health center, gymnasium, library, etc. Any person not producing an updated, validated ID card when requested, is assumed not be a member of the campus community; and if the situation warrants, may be asked to leave campus or be charged with trespassing.
+The ID card is necessary on campus to use various services such as the student health center, gymnasium, library, etc. Any person not wearing on their person while on campus or producing an updated, validated ID card when requested, is assumed not be a member of the campus community; and if the situation warrants, may be asked to leave campus, be charged with trespassing, or charged with a violation of SUNY Downstate policy.

-Your ID card must be validated each year for which you are registered as a student.
-If you lose your ID card, report it at once, and make arrangements to obtain a replacement from F.S.A., Student Center 203.
-It is important to report such a loss as soon as possible so that the Library and other areas where the card may be misused can be alerted.
+If you lose your ID card, report it at once to University Police and promptly make arrangements to obtain a replacement from the University Police Department.
+It is important to report such a loss as soon as possible.
 A charge is made for the replacement of lost or mutilated ID cards.